Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-connections.md

 In order for Connections to view and download attachments, the setting `guest.servicemanager.portal.request.canConnectionsViewAttachments` needs to be enabled.
 :::

-#### Allow collaboration
+#### Allow Collaboration
-If you provide this option for connections of a specific type and for one or all request types against a service, the connections will have all the View Requests visibility options plus the following:
+If you allow collaboration on any of the available request types, the connections added using this connection type will have all the View Requests visibility options plus the following:

 * View the request's Timeline and see any update that is marked as visibile to the customer.
 * Have the ability to add comments to any customer facing updates in the request timeline.